1950 JAGUAR XK 120 ROADSTER

-Engine: six cylinder, in-line, double overhead camshaft, 3,422cc., 160bhp at 5,250rpm; Gearbox: four-speed manual; Suspension: front - independent with double wishbones and longitudinal torsion bars, rear - live axle, semi-elliptic leaf springs; Brakes: hydraulic four wheel drum.
+Engine: six-cylinder in line, 3,422cc, 160bhp at 5,250rpm; Gearbox: four-speed manual; Suspension: front, independent with double wishbones and longitudinal torsion bars, rear, live rear axle, semi-elliptic leaf springs; Brakes: four wheel drum.
 Left hand drive.

 The fine reputation of the XK 120 far exceeds the small numbers in which it was built.
 Its original conception was little more than a test bed for the new twin cam engine devised by Bill Heynes whilst on Coventry fire-watching duties on the roof of the SS Jaguar car plant in the later stages of the War.
 However, its appearance at the 1948 Earls Court Motor Show was met with hundreds of people clamoring to own one of the most seductive and rapid cars of the era.
 Instead of the few hand-built cars intended, Jaguar had to tool up for serious production.

 Competition successes and the 126.45mph (133.5mph without windscreen) achieved by "Soapy" Sutton on the Belgian Autoroute all served to increase the demand for the car which did not become available until the 1950s.
 Even then the world export demand was so great that the first home market sales, in any quantity, did not materialize until 1951.